 In these very rare cases, this might cause a pin-sized drop of blood to emerge at the injection site.

 This is especially the case if the patient has been taking medication to treat cardiovascular disease (e.g., Marcumar, ASS100 = time-released aspirin) or normal aspirin for pain relief.

 Can the ampoules be used again?

-No. In order to guarantee sterility and function, the ampoules are intended to be used once only.
-Inolife does not recommend the multiple use of ampoules.
+No, in order to guarantee sterility and function, the ampoules are intended to be used only once.

 What are the minimum respective maximum quantities of medication that can be administered per application?

-A minimum of 0.05 ml, and a maximum of 0.30 ml of a liquid drug can be administered using the Inojex.
-For insulin, see the set of questions under the heading of “Questions on the use of insulin.”
+A minimum of 0.03 ml, and a maximum of 0.50 ml of a liquid drug can be administered using the Inojex needle-free injector.

 Using Insulin with Inojex?